ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/1st Level/Word of Guidance.md

 - **Target**:
 	- An ally within range.
 - **Components**:
-	- Kinetic
+	- Verbal
 - **Duration**:
 	- 1 turn.
 - **Effects**:
-	- You grant an ally within range the ability to add 1d4 to one ability check of its choice made during the psycast.
+	- You say a word of guidance to grant an ally within range the ability to add 1d4 to one ability check of its choice for the duration of this psycast.
 - **Upcasting**:
 	- You cannot upcast this psycast.